 When you download a package, you do not have to download all the dependencies separately.
 Fortunately, apt is very smart and it will automatically install all dependencies for the program you desire.

-All your packages you install come from a software repository, or repo for short.
-You can consider a repo like a cloud, similar to Google Drive, but for packages.
-Each repo generally contains packages that were created for a specific purpose.
-Several repos come included with a fresh-installation of Ubuntu, however, to install more diverse software with apt, you may have to add new repos.
+All your packages installed come from a software repository, or repo for short.
+You can consider a repo as a cloud, similar to Google Drive.
+Each repo contains packages that were created for a specific purpose.
+Several repos come with a fresh-installation of Ubuntu, however, to install more diverse software with apt, you may have to add new repos.

-Apt manages its available packages for download in a local database.
+apt manages its available packages for download in a local database.
 Each entry in the database references an available package in a linked repo.
 This helps apt perform its functions faster as the list of packages are in one place.
 However, most of the time the database becomes outdated, as updated or newer software often gets added to the repos.
 Thus to work with the latest software, you must update this database regularly.
 This is called updating your package manager.
-You must also update you package manager after you added a new repo to reference the packages in the new repo as well.
+You must also update your package manager after you add a new repo to reference the packages in the new repo.

 Basic apt commands:

-To update your package manager use:
+To update your package manager, use:

 sudo apt update